ethannicholas/panda-old/docs/arrays.md

 * The element type of the source array must be [implicitly castable](implicitCasting.md) to the element type of the destination array
-* If the source element type is a primive type, such as `Int32`, the destination array must have the same element type (in other words, you may create an `ImmutableArray<Int32>` from an `Array<Int32>`, but not an `ImmutableArray<Int64>` from an `Array<Int32>`).
+* If the source element type is a primitive type, such as `Int32`, the destination array must have the same element type (in other words, you may create an `ImmutableArray<Int32>` from an `Array<Int32>`, but not an `ImmutableArray<Int64>` from an `Array<Int32>`).

 Ranges